Rethinking Pulmonary Embolism Segmentation: A Study of Current Approaches and Challenges with an Open Weight Model: Materials and Methods

 \subsection{Data Preprocessing and Augmentation}

 For 2D models, each CTPA volume is sliced along the axial plane without spatial resampling.
-For 3D models, all CTPAs were resampled to a consistent voxel spacing of (0.7373mm, 0.7373mm, 1.0mm) per voxel.
-The image intensity was clipped to between -195 HU and 310 HU (Hounsfield Units), centered, and normalized following nnU-Net conventions.
-During training, the data augmentation included affine scaling (0.8–1.25), random rotations ($\pm20^\circ$ and $90^\circ$), cropping ($384 \times 384$), and horizontal/vertical flips.
+This gives an average spacing of (0.752 $\pm$ 0.097, 0.752 $\pm$ 0.097, 2.216 $\pm$ 1.011) mm/voxel.
+For 3D models, all CTPAs were resampled to a consistent voxel spacing of (0.7373, 0.7373, 1.0) mm/voxel.
+The image intensity was clipped at -195 HU and 310 HU (Hounsfield Units), then centered and normalized following nnU-Net conventions.
+During training, the data augmentation included random affine scaling (0.8–1.25), random rotations ($\pm20^\circ$ and $90^\circ$), cropping ($384 \times 384$), and horizontal/vertical flips.